Rep. Mary Jo Daley's Biography

 Daley is committed to focusing on the needs of her constituents through the assistance provided by a capable district office staff and a lot of community outreach.
 As a representative, she believes strongly that it is possible to practice the politics that are about getting things done and delivering services that people want and need.

 Keeping her promise to be a strong voice for her constituents, Daley is leading efforts in Harrisburg to stop further erosion of women's rights, fighting for non-discrimination in Pennsylvania, and taking a deep look at how the state pays for the services it provides.

-Appreciating challenging policy work, Daley was appointed Minority Chair for the Finance Committee’s Select Subcommittee on Tax Reform and Modernization.
+Appreciating challenging policy work, Daley previously served as Minority Chair for the Finance Committee’s Select Subcommittee on Tax Reform and Modernization.
 Additionally, Daley previously worked on bringing down costs and increasing transparency for reviewing property assessments as part of her work on the Local Government Commission.

 Daley’s interest in public service grew out of discussions around the dinner table with her family as she grew up in Narberth with six younger siblings.
 These conversations covered civil and human rights; the Vietnam War and activism; environmental issues and population; unionization and standing up for yourself; the assassinations of President John F. Kennedy, Robert F. Kennedy and Martin Luther King Jr.; politics; and government.
 During her teen years, women’s liberation moved to the forefront, eventually fueling her strong interest in seeing more women in elected office.

 Her parents, Frank (Duce) and Mary Daley were also raised in Narberth and brought up their family in the small Montgomery County borough.
 Daley attended first through eighth grades at St. Margaret School in Narberth and then traveled to Archbishop Prendergast High School in Drexel Hill for the next four years.